CybroOdoo/CybroAddons/oil_erp_employee/README.rst

    :target: https://cybrosys.com

 This module is maintained by Cybrosys Technologies.
-For support and more information, please visit https://www.openhrms.com or https://www.cybrosys.com
+For support and more information, please visit https://www.cybrosys.com

 Further information
 ===================